 If their physical damage is too heavy, rush out Thornmail, following up with Warmog's Armor and Force of Nature.

-If they have 4 or 5 AP champions, substitute Thornmail for either another Force of Nature, Quicksilver Sash if they have alot of CC and your Mercury's Treads aren't enough, or Abyssal Scepter if the enemy team is stacking some magic resist and no one on your team already has it.
+If they have 4 or 5 AP champions, substitute Thornmail for either another Force of Nature, Quicksilver Sash if they have alot of CC and your Mercury's Treads aren't enough, or Abyssal Mask if the enemy team is stacking some magic resist and no one on your team already has it.

 If they have 4 or 5 AD champions, substitute Force of Nature for Sunfire Cape and build Thornmail before it.